$39 Essential • DOCX • 5–10 mins

 - Copying the job ad into your resume.

-- Burying tickets/licences at the bottom or mixing them into paragraphs.
+- Burying tickets and licences at the bottom or mixing them into paragraphs.

-- Bullets that only list tasks (no outcomes, no reliability signals).
+- Bullets that only list tasks with no outcomes or reliability signals.

-- Claiming site experience or clearances you don’t have.
+- Claiming site experience or clearances you do not have.

 FAQs

-Only if you’re genuinely available for those rosters.
-If unsure, keep it general: 'Available for FIFO rosters' (truthfully).
+Only if you are genuinely available for those rosters.
+If unsure, keep it general and truthful.

 Do I need to list every cleaning task?